 When you are very sad, sometimes you can feel overwhelmed and like you cannot cope.
-It is important that you have adults around you to help you when you do feel sad.
+It is important that you have people around you to help you when you do feel sad.
 It is also important that everyone who wants to talk about how they are feeling is able to talk to someone they trust.

 Sometimes our own family does not seem ready or able to listen – especially if they are very sad too.
-When other people find emotions difficult, they might avoid you to protect themselves.
-Find a person who you trust and who is able to listen to how you feel.
-This could be a teacher, a school nurse, a friend, a family member or a counsellor.
+There will be someone you trust who is able to listen to how you feel.
+This could be a teacher, a school nurse, a friend or a family member.

 It’s normal to feel worried